-Although 1930s house dresses were generally more simple than most thirties day and evening dresses, the day-to-day clothing of the average woman followed the same general fit and shape as most 1930s women’s clothing: Puff or fluttery caplet sleeves; wide collars with lace, ruffles, or embroidery; a snug, high waist; a skirt fitted through the hips, gently flaring from mid-hip to the mid-calf hemline.
-A wrap dress (often reversible) commonly referred to as a “Hooverette” became the most popular 1930s house dress shape.
-Read more history about this dress style on festiveattyre.com.
+Although 1930s house dresses were generally more simple than most thirties daywear and evening dresses, the day-to-day clothing of the average woman followed the same general fit and shape as most 1930s women’s clothing: puff or fluttery caplet sleeves; wide collars with lace, ruffles, or embroidery; a snug, high waist; and a skirt fitted through the hips that gently flared from mid-hip to the mid-calf hemline.
+A wrap dress (often reversible), commonly referred to as a “Hooverette,” became the most popular 1930s house dress shape.
+Read more history about this dress style on FestiveAttyre.com.

 1930s House Dresses- Sleeves